World-Changing Science at NERSC

 They captured these processes at near-atomic level resolution by freezing purified samples and photographing them with electrons instead of light via the cryo-EM process.
 The researchers then used supercomputers at NERSC to process and analyze the data.

-Those results were followed by another groundbreaking study published in the Journal Science in 2017 where Nogales and her team used cryo-EM to capture a high-resolution image of a protein ring called an “inflammasome” as it was bound to flagellin, a protein from the whiplike tail used by bacteria to propel themselves forward.
-This insight holds great promise for developing strategies for protection from a number of diseases.
+Those results were followed by another groundbreaking study published in the journal Science in 2017.
+Nogales and her team used cryo-EM to capture a high-resolution image of a protein ring called an “inflammasome” as it was bound to flagellin, a protein from the whiplike tail used by bacteria to propel themselves forward.
+This insight holds great promise for developing strategies for protecting against a number of diseases.

 The Birth of Precision Cosmology - George Smoot, Nobel Prize in Physics 2006

-Smoot and his research team, after analyzing hundreds of millions of precision measurements in the data they had gathered from an experiment aboard NASA’s Cosmic Background Explorer (COBE) satellite, had produced maps of the entire sky which showed “hot” and “cold” regions with temperature differences of a hundred-thousandth of a degree.
-These temperature fluctuations, produced when the universe was smaller than a single proton, were consistent with Big Bang predictions and are believed to be the primordial seeds from which our present universe grew.
+Smoot and his research team, after analyzing hundreds of millions of precision measurements in the data they had gathered from an experiment aboard NASA’s Cosmic Background Explorer (COBE) satellite, produced maps of the entire sky that showed “hot” and “cold” regions with temperature differences of a hundred thousandth of a degree.
+These temperature fluctuations, produced when the Universe was smaller than a single proton, were consistent with Big Bang predictions and are believed to be the primordial seeds from which our present Universe grew.

 Additional Breakthroughs